-Turkey vs Iceland
+Turkey vs Iceland by Hassy

 There have been no reported injuries in the Turkey camp after the 2-0 triumph over Czech Republic.
 Star forward Burak Yilmaz continues to struggle with a hamstring problem and he is unlikely to play any part in the match unless it is absolutely necessary.

 Iceland’s own hopes in front of goal lie with the likes of Kolbeinn Sigthorsson and Gylfi Sigurdsson, both of whom scored their third of the group stages last time out in their 2-2draw with Latvia.
 It is well worth noting that Iceland have managed to score in 15 out of 16 away games including friendlies and with the Turks becoming edgy as the game progresses it is not asking for too much for them to score.
 They have also scored in all but one game in the group stages (at home to Kazakistan) where a draw was enough for them to secure qualification.

 Coaching duo Lars Lagerback and Heimir Hallgrimsson were able to select the strongest possible squad for the final two qualifiers, where Iceland have little to play for having already sealed Euro 2016 qualification.